 Sightseeing

 In particular, it will take in the safari park on the northern part of the island, and the train give you a good opportunity to view its residents.
-Many of these animals call the Brijuni Islands their home as they were given as gifts to President Tito in the time of Yugoslavia.
-Today, the park is home to ostriches, peacocks, llamas, zebra and a sacred Indian cow, and also to Istrian sheep, donkeys and goats in the area designated an ethno park.
+Many of these animals came to the Brijuni Islands as they were given as gifts to President Tito in the time of Yugoslavia; however, only one animal given as a gift is still a resident today, all others are descendants of the original gifted animals.

 An old olive tree, one of the oldest olive trees in the Mediterranean and thought to be around 1,600 years old, can be found here.
 The tree is unusual to see as it “split” due to a storm in the 1970s.
 Nevertheless, it still bears fruit today and produces around 30kg of olives each October (olive-picking season!), some of which is used to produce olive oil.